Olyno/AnimatedGui/Animations/README.md

      - time_per_frame is the time between each frame.
 The time of the slots will always be more important than the time of the frames.
  - "sound_per_frame":
      - sound_per_frame is the sound that will be play between each frame.
 The sound of the slots will always be more important than the time of the frames.
+ - "looped":
+     - looped is if you want to loop the animation a infinite time.

 **Parameters availables:**